 Tribal-State Court Collaborations Working Group Report (2013).
 The Tribal Law and Policy Institute hosted a working group session in December of 2012 to discuss tribal-state court collaborations and the successes and challenges that these partnerships currently face.
 TLPI drafted a report to the Bureau of Justice Assistance with findings and recommendations.
 The recommendations extend beyond simply the T/TA needed and provide insights into strategies that could be utilized by governments, agencies, and organizations to support tribal and state court collaborations and the resolutions of challenges faced.

-State-Tribal Relations Project: The National Conference of State Legislatures (NCSL), in partnership with the National Congress of American Indians, is involved in a State-Tribal Relations Project that will address several specific, substantive issues between states and tribes.
+State-Tribal Relations Project: The National Conference of State Legislatures (NCSL), in partnership with the National Congress of American Indians, was involved in a State-Tribal Relations Project that addressed several specific, substantive issues between states and tribes.
 Both organizations believe in the importance of educating states and tribes on the processes that promote cooperation in problem-solving.
-This joint project hopes to promote state-tribal interaction as a necessity of state policymaking and to show how cooperation and collaboration can achieve the results that advance mutual objectives.
+This joint project aimed to promote state-tribal interaction as a necessity of state policymaking and to show how cooperation and collaboration can achieve the results that advance mutual objectives.
 The project also maintains a Listing of State Committees and Commissions on Indian Affairs.

 NCAI Tribal-State Relationships (2010) Reccommendations emerging from the White House Tribal Nations Summit, 2010.